SAP/ui5-tooling/rfcs/0010-ui5-builder-bundling-refactoring.md

 The current bundling process is lacking in multiple aspects.
 The main pain points are as follows:

 - *Efficiency:* **Minification** of resources is done as part of the bundling process, although the same resources are also minified in a following "uglify" task as part of the overall build process
-- *Features:* **Source maps** are neither generated nor are existing source maps used in a bundle resources
+- *Feature:* **Source maps** are neither generated nor are existing source maps used in a bundle resources
 - *Issue:* The bundle process can't **differentiate between resources and their debug-variants** (i.e. `-dbg.js` files).
 In some cases this can lead to both resources being included in a bundle.

 <!--